Michael Musto, a very gay man, had this to say in The Village Voice recently about those perfidious, untrustworthy bisexuals:

 - Real bisexuality is about ‘craving’ men and women because bisexuals are greedy

 - If they’re not greedy and equally attracted to both men and women – and of course Musto gets to decide whether they are or not – then we’re back to where we came in – 1.

 Funny how many gay men appear to want to exterminate male bisexuality as a category even though they often find the idea of bisexual men a big turn on.
 Each man kills the thing he loves….

 Of course, for some men declaring themselves ‘bi’ is a way of edging out of heterosexuality into full-time all-singing, all-dancing homosexuality and evenings out with Michael Musto.
 But that’s not why gay men are often so hostile to male bisexuality.
 The real reason is that, like most straight people, they want every man who touches another man’s pee-pee to have to join the gay team.
 They want to own mansex.
 And they want all those who have mansex to be just like them.
-Which, if they look like Musto is, I’d venture, a slightly dystopian dream.

 Sorry, but I’m going to quote myself again, this time from three years ago when the NYT ran a much worse article than Musto’s musings called ‘Gay, Straight Or Lying?’:

 Fear and loathing of male bisexuality is something that tends to bring heterosexuals and homosexuals together.
 Instead of pondering the possibility that public attitudes towards male bisexuality are a truer, less censored indication of what many people actually feel about male homosexuality in general and its enforced incompatibility with masculinity, gay men too often rush to condemn bisexual men and reassure heterosexuals: Don’t worry!
 You’re not being homophobic when mouthing off about bisexual men!
 Coz we hate them too!!